-Throughout her extensive career in higher education, Chancellor Borrego has been a leader in the areas of enrollment management, diversity, and student affairs.
-In her most recent role at California State University, Dominguez Hills, Chancellor Borrego served as the vice president for Enrollment Management, Planning, and Student Affairs.
-She led the campus through a variety of initiatives that strengthened the campus including the development and implementation of a strategic enrollment plan, rebranding and marketing the university, as well as developing and implementing a strategic enrollment plan.
-Borrego was also charged with oversight of student affairs and intercollegiate athletics, and coordinated the development of a veterans services office for the campus.
+Prior to joining UM-Flint, Chancellor Borrego served as the vice president for Enrollment Management, Planning, and Student Affairs at California State University, Dominguez Hills.
+In her most recent role at California State University, Dominguez Hills, Chancellor Borrego led the campus through a variety of initiatives that strengthened the campus.
+She was an integral part of developing a new strategic plan, rebranding and marketing the university, as well as developing and implementing a strategic enrollment plan.
+Borrego was also charged with oversight of student affairs and intercollegiate athletics.

-Raised in Detroit, Michigan, Dr. Borrego received her Bachelor of Arts degree in speech and communication from Northwest Nazarene College.
+Raised in Detroit, Michigan, Chancellor Borrego received her Bachelor of Arts degree in speech and communication from Northwest Nazarene College.
 She went on to achieve a Master of Arts in Social Science: Student Development from Azusa Pacific University, and her Ph.D. in Education from Claremont Graduate School.
-A proud subscriber to Sports Illustrated for more than 30 years, Dr. Borrego is an avid sports fan.
-She also enjoys reading, gardening, scuba diving, and snorkeling.
-Dr. Borrego resides in the Flint community with her partner Mary E. Boyce, Ph.D.

 Chancellor Borrego and her partner Mary Boyce, Ph.D. reside in Flint.
 They are the proud parents of two adult children and three grandchildren.